Guide

 you previously were using the following packages:

-You can access all of this work under one single package: @carbon/react
+You can access all of this work under one single package: @carbon/react.
+This

 package will re-export all of the styles and icons for Carbon all in one